Changissnz/selfinterest/README.md

 to the innermost essence of matters, are easy to replicate into common expression.
 In the practical sense, the common expressions are applied in the appropriate settings, and to be in the appropriate settings for these applications demonstrates the principle of individuation.
-Therefore, no wise sentient one can really convert their wisdom into the specificities of the whole split into infinitesimal space.
+Therefore, no wise sentient one can really convert their wisdom into the specificities of the whole split into infinitesimal space, and are believed by the political of elite and base alike to may have a greater likelihood of outliving their usefulness to the world of petty trifles and pathological tendencies that operate on good principle, partially consisting of artificial axioms.